iorulezz/univ3-accounting-report/README.md

 There are three callbacks that are used by the Pool and are all defined [here](https://github.com/Uniswap/v3-core/tree/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/interfaces/callback).
 Essentially, the callbacks are there to make sure that tokens owed from the user to the Pool are paid before the transaction is over.
 This is the case for all `mint()`, `swap()` and `flash()`.
 This implies that these methods can be called only by contracts that implement the methods defined in the interfaces linked above.
 For example, the callback for a swap takes place [here](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L776).
 The contracts in `v3-periphery` which call the contract in core have to define these methods.
 As an example, here is the definition of [`uniswapV3SwapCallback`](https://github.com/Uniswap/v3-periphery/blob/6cce88e63e176af1ddb6cc56e029110289622317/contracts/SwapRouter.sol#L57) in `SwapRouter` from `v3-periphery`.

 ### NFTs for Representing Positions
 Another note of interest is that UniswapV3 (when used as an app or through the periphery contracts) is that it represents a Position with an NFT.
 This is done in the [`NonfungiblePositionManager`](https://github.com/Uniswap/v3-periphery/blob/6cce88e63e176af1ddb6cc56e029110289622317/contracts/NonfungiblePositionManager.sol#L23) contract, which also understands methods like `mint()`, `burn()`, etc. The `NonfungiblePositionManager` contract maintains its own record of positions using a `Position` struct.
 These positions are stored in a private mapping, `mapping(uint256 => Position) private _positions`, where the key is the unique token ID associated with each NFT.
+Note than when positions are minted from the periphery contract, their owner in the the `Position` struct in the core contract is set to be the address of the `NonfungiblePositionManager` contract.
+For the periphery contract itself the owner is whoever holds the NFT (which implies the latter can be exchanged between users of the protocol).

 ### Uniswap V4
 Uniswap V4 was announced while I was writing this document :smile_cat: <br>